89.1201 - State Policy (Updated February 10, 2025)

 The following words and terms, when used in this subchapter, shall have the following meanings, unless the context clearly indicates otherwise.

-(1) Alternative language program--A temporary instructional plan that meets the affective, linguistic, and cognitive needs of emergent bilingual students and equips the teacher under a bilingual education exception or English as a second language (ESL) waiver described in §89.1207 of this title (relating to Bilingual Education Exceptions and English as a Second Language Waivers) to align closely to the required bilingual or ESL program through the comprehensive professional development plan.
+(1) Alternative methods--A temporary instructional plan that meets the affective, linguistic, and cognitive needs of emergent bilingual (EB) students and equips the teacher under a bilingual exception or an English as a second language (ESL) waiver described in §89.1207 of this title (relating to Bilingual Program Exceptions and English as a Second Language Program Waivers) to align closely to the required bilingual or ESL program through the comprehensive professional development plan.

-(2) Bilingual education allotment--An adjusted basic funding allotment provided for each school district based on student average daily attendance in a bilingual education or an ESL program in accordance with Texas Education Code (TEC), §48.105.
+(2) Bilingual education allotment (BEA)--An adjusted basic funding allotment provided for each school district based on student average daily attendance in a bilingual or an ESL program in accordance with Texas Education Code (TEC), §48.105.

 (4) Certified English as a second language teacher-- A teacher appropriately certified in ESL as well as for the grade level and content area.
 The term "certified English as a second language teacher" as used in this subchapter is synonymous with the term "professional transitional language educator" used in TEC, §29.063.

-(5) Content-based language instruction--An integrated approach to language instruction in which language is developed within the context of content delivery that is linguistically sustaining and is used across all programs for emergent bilingual students.
+(5) Content-based language instruction (CBLI)--An integrated approach to language instruction in which language is developed within the context of content delivery that is linguistically sustaining and is used across all programs for EB students to develop the home or partner language and English.

-(7) Dual-language instruction--An educational approach that focuses on the use of English and the student's primary language for instructional purposes.
+(7) Dual-language instruction--An educational approach that focuses on the use of English and the student's home or partner language for instructional purposes as described in TEC, §29.055, to include both DLI and transitional bilingual education (TBE) programs.

-(9) English as a second language program--A special language program in accordance with TEC, Chapter 29, Subchapter B. Another related term for an ESL program is "English as an additional language program."
+(9) English as a second language (ESL) program--A special language program in accordance with TEC, Chapter 29, Subchapter B, to include both content-based and pull-out program models.
+Another related term for an ESL program is "English as an additional language program."

-(11) English proficient student--A former emergent bilingual student who has met reclassification as English proficient by the LPAC.
+(11) English proficient student--A former EB student who has met reclassification as English proficient by the LPAC.

-(12) Exit--The point when a student is no longer classified as an emergent bilingual student (i.e., the student is reclassified) and the student ends bilingual or ESL program participation with parental approval and based on the recommendation of the LPAC.
-The term "exit" as used in this subchapter is synonymous with the description in TEC, Chapter 29, of "transferring out" of bilingual or special language programming.
-For the purpose of meeting the goals of a DLI program, the LPAC may recommend continued program participation beyond reclassification.
+(13) Exit--The point at which an EB student is reclassified as English proficient and ends bilingual or ESL program participation with LPAC recommendation and parental approval.
+The term "exit" as used in this subchapter is synonymous with the description in TEC, Chapter 29, Subchapter B, of a student having been "transferred out" of bilingual or special language programming.
+For the purpose of meeting the goals of a DLI program, the LPAC recommends that the EB student is reclassified as English proficient but continues participation in the program to further develop biliteracy for the duration of the program for prekindergarten through Grade 12.

-(13) Language allocation plan--A strategically developed and clearly communicated plan for a DLI program model that defines the percentage of language of instruction for each content area and grade level.
+(15) Language allocation plan--A strategically developed and clearly communicated plan for a DLI program that defines the percentage of language of instruction for each content area and grade level.

-(14) Language proficiency assessment committee--A designated group of committee members as described in §89.1220 of this title (relating to Language Proficiency Assessment Committee) that ensures the appropriate identification, placement, assessment, services, reclassification, and monitoring of emergent bilingual students.
-The LPAC also meets in conjunction with all other committees related to programs and services for which an emergent bilingual student qualifies.
+(16) Language Proficiency Assessment Committee (LPAC)--A designated group of committee members as described in §89.1220 of this title (relating to Language Proficiency Assessment Committee (LPAC)) and TEC, §26.063, that ensures the appropriate identification, placement, assessment, services, reclassification, and monitoring of EB students.
+The LPAC also meets in conjunction with all other committees related to programs and services for which an EB student qualifies.

-(15) Non-emergent bilingual student--A student who has not been classified as an emergent bilingual student by the LPAC.
+(17) Non-emergent bilingual student--A student who has never been classified as an EB student by an LPAC.

-(16) Paired teaching--A teaching partnership permissible in a DLI program model when half the content area instruction is in the partner language and half is in English (50/50 language allocation).
+(18) Paired teaching--A teaching partnership permissible in a DLI program model when half the content area instruction is in the partner language and half is in English (50/50 language allocation).
 One teacher provides content area instruction in the partner language while the second teacher provides content area instruction delivered in English.
-The teacher instructing in the partner language must hold bilingual education certification while the teacher instructing in English may hold either bilingual education or ESL certification.
+The teacher instructing in the partner language shall hold bilingual certification while the teacher instructing in English may hold either bilingual or ESL certification.

-(18) Partner language--The designated language of instruction other than English within a DLI program.
-The partner language may or may not be the primary language of a DLI program student.
+(20) Partner language--The designated language of instruction other than English within a DLI program.
+The partner language within a DLI program may or may not be the home language of a DLI program student.

-(21) Reclassification--The process by which the LPAC determines that an emergent bilingual student has met the appropriate criteria to be classified as English proficient, and the student enters year 1 of monitoring as indicated in the Texas Student Data System Public Education Information Management System.
+(22) Reclassification--The process by which the LPAC determines that an EB student has met the appropriate criteria to be classified as English proficient, and the student enters year 1 of monitoring as indicated in the Texas Student Data System Public Education Information Management System.

-(22) School district-- A local education agency, an open-enrollment charter school, or a district of innovation.
+(23) School district--The term school district includes an open-enrollment charter school or a district of innovation.

 Statutory Authority: The provisions of this §89.1203 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.

-(a) Each school district that has an enrollment of 20 or more students identified as emergent bilingual students in any language classification in the same grade level district-wide shall offer a bilingual education program as described in subsection (b) of this section for the emergent bilingual students in prekindergarten through the elementary grades with that language classification.
-"Elementary grades" shall include at least prekindergarten through Grade 5; sixth grade shall be included when clustered with elementary grades.
+(a) Each school district that has an enrollment of 20 or more students identified as emergent bilingual (EB) students in any language classification in the same grade level district-wide shall offer a bilingual program as described in subsection (b) of this section for the EB students in prekindergarten through the elementary grades with that language classification.
+"Elementary grades" shall include prekindergarten through Grade 5; Grade 6 shall be included when clustered with elementary grades.

-(b) A school district required to provide a bilingual education program as described in subsection (a) of this section shall offer dual-language instruction (English and primary language) in prekindergarten through the elementary grades, using one of the four bilingual program models described in §89.1210 of this title (relating to Program Content and Design).
+(b) A school district required to provide a bilingual program as described in subsection (a) of this section shall offer dual-language instruction (English and home or partner language) in prekindergarten through the elementary grades, using one of the four bilingual program models described in §89.1210 of this title (relating to Program Content and Design).

 (d) A school district required to provide an ESL program as described in subsection (c) of this section shall provide an ESL program using one of the two models described in §89.1210 of this title.

-(e) School districts may join with other school districts to provide bilingual education or ESL programs.
+(e) School districts may join with other school districts to provide bilingual or ESL programs.

 Statutory Authority: The provisions of this §89.1205 issued under the Texas Education Code, §§29.051-29.056, 29.0561, 29.057-29.064, and 29.066.